TheochemUI/eOn/docs/source/index.md

 An overview of some systems modeled with eOn
 ```

-However, the systems which are best modeled using EON are those in which the
+However, the systems which are best modeled using eOn are those in which the
 important kinetics are governed by rare events.
 Diffusion in solids and chemical
 reactions at surface are particularly suitable when there is a clear separation
 of time scales between atomic vibrations at the diffusion or catalytic events of